va9iff/ranture/README.md

 - `to` iterator goes up to this
 - `max` iterator goes up to a random number less than (<=) this
 - `salt` maximum ± random number to add to the iterator every run
+- `step` every iteration iterator increased by this value

 # `RantureArray`